gquere/gquere.github.io/BloodhoundForLinux.md

 And here is the result in bloodhound:

 ![relation](./BloodHoundLinux/view.png)

+And voilà, you may now explore an LDAP dump as a graph, which is so much more convenient that reading a list of lists.

 The full conversion script is [found here](https://github.com/gquere/bloodhound_linux/blob/master/ldif_to_neo4j.py).
 It may or may not be very hacky and ugly!